jirapongse/katacoda-scenarios/esdk-docker/step3.md

 In this step, we will run a new Docker container from the Elektron SDK Docker image in another terminal.

-Use the following command to open a new termial.
+Use the following command to open a new terminal.

 `bash`{{execute T2}}